 There are several factors that make this pie entirely delicious, though I like to zero in on the crumble crust topping.
 Chunks of butter tossed in sugar and cinnamon, perfectly crisped in the oven, make this pie the hero of your fall dessert spread!

 Sometimes we will make these pies in batches – they freeze extremely well (freeze after baking and cooling off).
 This was the scene a few Octobers ago when Bob and Lily baked a couple Paper Bag Apple Pies at once!

-5. Slide pie into a paper bag (we use a brown paper grocery bag).
+- Slide pie into a paper bag (we use a brown paper grocery bag).
 Make sure the bag is big enough to cover the pie loosely.
 Fold the open end of the bag over twice and fasten with paper clips or staples.
-Please on cookie sheet for easy handling.
+Place on a cookie sheet for easy handling.